-But if a seller does not close in accordance with the sales contract, then most contract forms state that the buyer can sue the seller for “specific performance”, which is legaleze for asking a court to require that the seller sell the property to the buyer at the price and terms stated in the contract.
+But without legal representation, if a seller does not close following the sales contract, then most contract forms state that the buyer can sue the seller for “specific performance”, which is legaleze for asking a court to require that the seller sell the property to the buyer at the price and terms stated in the contract.
+This is the time where the seller will need valuable legal advice from a board certified attorney.

 The 2004 Fourth District Court of Appeals of Florida case of Leverette v.
 Cochran, 876 So.
 2d 2 shows why.